nicholasdakis/level_up/README.md

 Level Up is a health app that aims to make fitness enjoyable by encouraging activity via experience gain and badge acquisition.
 It includes helpful tools, including calorie calculators and a food tracker.

+## Changelog

+This project contains a CHANGELOG.md file which I update throughout development.

 ## Features (including W.I.P ones)
-- 5 main tabs
+- 5 main tabs:
-- An experience system which is visible in the footer section of all screens

 ### Personal tab
 - Customize preferences